sprain/symfony2-file-uploader-bundle/README.md

                   'create_to_folder' => true));
         }
     }

-If the user encounters a validation error on their first attempt to complete the action (for instance, a form validation error), you'll want to present the same list of files again.
-So use the `getFiles` method to obtain a list of existing files.
-Make sure you pass that list to your template.

-    $existingFiles = $this->get('punk_ave.file_uploader')->getFiles(array('folder' => 'tmp/attachments/' . $editId));

 (Note that the editId you generate should be highly random to prevent users from gaining control of each other's attachments.)